qkmaxware/callisto/README.md

 # Vanadium

 > [!IMPORTANT]
-> Thanks to the new age attestation laws implemented in California and Colorado, this disclaimer is necessary.
+> Thanks to the new age attestation laws enacted in California and Colorado, this disclaimer is necessary.
 >
 > This repo will not enable age attestation.
 Should the underlying image have age attestation, this repo will rip it out
 >